Types of inventory management systems

 This practice is inefficient and error-prone in itself, but when such businesses scale up or start selling online and in different channels, manual inventory management stops becoming a viable option and becomes a huge strain in the workflow instead.

-As a last resort, you can also work with an IT development company to develop a custom module for the CMS or platform that you’re currently using according to your specific inventory management requirements.
+As a last resort, you can also work with a software development company to develop a custom plugin for the CMS or platform that you’re currently using according to your specific inventory management requirements.

 2. Inventory management functionality within an ERP system.